adambduncan/programma-obscura/README.md

 ---

-[FSharpMIDIParse.fsx](https://github.com/adambduncan/programma-obscura/blob/master/FSharpMIDIParse/FSharpMIDIParse.fsx) - F# version of midi-text-dump.
+[FSharpMIDIParse.fsx](https://github.com/adambduncan/programma-obscura/blob/master/FSharpMIDIParse/FSharpMIDIParse.fsx) - F# version of midi-text-dump, or at least the track parsing part.
 Just an F# script (.fsx), not a full dotnet project